-"The collaboration and partnership I have seen in the maritime and logistics industry illustrate that we can achieve great things when working together," says SC Ports President and CEO, Barbara Melvin.
-"I am honored to be recognized by SC Women in Leadership as a leader whose civic work has strengthened the supply chain to bring economic prosperity and improved quality of life for all South Carolinians," Melvin said.
+"The collaboration and partnership I have seen in the maritime and logistics industry illustrate that we can achieve great things when working together," says Melvin.
+"I am honored to be recognized by SC Women in Leadership as a leader whose civic work has strengthened the supply chain to bring economic prosperity and improved quality of life for all South Carolinians," she continues.
 "It is hard to be what you cannot see, and seeing women break barriers enables future generations of girls to envision themselves as leaders."